rust-lang/blog.rust-lang.org/content/inside-rust/What-the-error-handling-project-group-is-working-on.md

 ## One Standardized `Error` Trait

 The `Error` trait has been around since 1.0, and exposed two methods: `Error::description` and `Error::cause`.
-As it was originally constructed, it was too restictive for a number of reasons<sup>1</sup>.
+As it was originally constructed, it was too restrictive for a number of reasons<sup>1</sup>.
 The `Failure` crate addressed many of the `Error` trait's shortcomings by exporting the `Fail` trait, which informs many of changes that are being made to improve the `Error` trait.

 On that note, bolstering the `std::error::Error` trait such that it could be adopted across the Rust community as _the_ `Error` trait has been an ongoing process since [RFC 2504][rfc2504] was merged in August 2018.